 People will quite literally hover and linger around the dish holding these bad boys, and who can blame them?
-They are my absolute favorite holiday appetizer—ever—period.
+They are my absolute favorite holiday appetizer.

-In fact, I can’t remember celebrating a Christmas without a big warm dish of bacon wrapped water chestnuts out on the table.
+I can’t remember celebrating a Christmas without a big warm dish of bacon-wrapped water chestnuts.
 It’s a recipe that I genuinely adore, and I hope you’ll make it a part of your unique holiday celebrations this year as well.